-I remember one Christmas Eve at my parents' home, it was 2 am and I was rocking our 4-month-old in the same rocker my mom had rocked me.
-He was really sick with croup and the poor thing was exhausted.
+I remember one Christmas Eve at my parents' home, it was 2 am and I was rocking our 4-month-old in the same rocker my mom had used rocked me.
+Our little guy was really sick with croup and the poor thing was exhausted.

 Change Things Up

-Those of you who are in my parenting Facebook group know I strongly recommend self-care and down time for family fun in a relaxed, easy manner.
-This season I'm giving you permission to set some boundaries that will help you do both.
-You may be thinking, "But I can't do that!
-They all expect me to do everything I always do."
+I strongly recommend self-care and downtime for family fun in a relaxed, easy manner.
+Just as my dad did for me years ago, I'm giving you permission to set some boundaries that will help you enjoy your holiday seasson.
+You may be thinking, "But I can't change things!
+I have family members that will be mad."
 To that I ask, "Is the stress really worth it?"
-Instead of shooting for that Pinterest Perect holiday I say...
+Instead of shooting for that Pinterest-perect holiday I say...

 It’s okay to postpone a visit until later in the day so your child can nap.
 You’ll be thankful for a well-rested, well-behaved child and enjoy the visit more.